 Scholarship and Funding Opportunities

-• Awarded at admission to new undergraduate students with a 3.75 or higher admission grade point average calculated based on all previous colleges attended.
+• Awarded at admission to new undergraduate students with a 3.75 or higher admission grade point average.

 • Up to $10,000 award prorated each semester based on enrollment.